gokoro/epubly/readme.md

 // Write to epub file and export the epub
 // You need to call the `epub.extract()` first. epub.extract()
-epub.epub.writeFileContentByName('intro.xhtml', 'Hello 😀')
+epub.writeFileContentByName('intro.xhtml', 'Hello 😀')
 epub.exportFile('./modified.epub')
 ```

 > [!NOTE]
-> This package is designed for native ESM and don't support for CommonJS exports.
+> This package is designed for native ESM and doesn't support for CommonJS exports.

 ## Contributing to Epubly